-With the Monterey Conference Center’s official reopening, it’s nice to know that your attendees can enjoy a diverse buffet of dining choices, all within walking distance of the Conference Center.
+When booking a meeting at the Monterey Conference Center it’s nice to know that your attendees can enjoy a diverse array of dining choices, all within walking distance.
 Whether you’re looking for a quick bite, meals with ocean views on Old Fisherman’s Wharf or a place to host a formal group dinner party, here are 10 walkable options.

 Owner Dominic Mercurio’s family is part of Monterey’s fishing industry legacy, opening the Wharf’s first Italian seafood restaurant.
 Family photos fill restaurant walls, and guests enjoy dishes made from Dominic’s grandmother’s recipes.
 Must-try: grilled wild abalone served with champagne cream sauce.